snikket-im/snikket-server/docs/advanced/reverse_proxy.md

 proxy.
 Snikket needs to obtain certificates from Let's Encrypt in order to secure the non-HTTP services it provides.
 Be careful that your reverse proxy does not intercept requests from Let's Encrypt that are intended for the Snikket service.

+The reverse proxy will generally need its own certificates, which can be obtained in the usual manner using certbot or another ACME client on your host system (basically, however you normally would obtain certificates for a website/service on your setup).

 # Configuration